 Instruments and Performances

-As a musician, some of your greatest costs—your instruments, cases, bows, music stands, even your music library—are usually considered capital expenses.
+As a musician, some of your biggest costs—your instruments, cases, bows, music stands, even your music library—are usually considered capital expenses.
 You’ll pay for them upfront, but use them over several years, as opposed to regular, ongoing costs like rent and utilities.

 While you might not be able to claim the entire upfront cost as a business expense, you may be able to claim some of the cost in small increments over time (a process called depreciation).

-Keep all receipts for travel to lessons, recording sessions, and performances, as you can claim the mileage come tax time.
+Keep all receipts for travel to lessons, recording sessions, and performances, as you can claim the expense come tax time.
 Instrument upkeep and repairs, and the cost of consumable goods like rosin, are also deductible expenses.

 Deductions often overlooked by musicians are the costs of such things as tickets, transportation, and parking, incurred when you attend other musicians' performances.
 You attend these performances in order to enjoy them, but also to learn about musical trends, which makes them deductible.